Nambaseking01/Scratch-Ultimate-Coding-Shop/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve!
-title: ''
+title: '[Bug]'
 labels: bug
-assignees: Nambaseking01

----

----
-name: Bug report
-about: Create a report to help us improve!
-title: '[Bug]'
-labels: 'bug'
-assignees: 'Nambaseking01','jbrow78'
+assignees: Nambaseking01, jbrow78

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.